twood02/webtemplate/syllabus.md

  - Midterm = 20%
  - Quizzes = 20%
  - Participation = 10%

-> **Update 3/19/202:** Since we are moving to online instruction for the remainder of the course, the grading policy may be adjusted.

 #### Participation
 Participation will be measured each "week," defined as the days from Tuesday until Monday.
 Up until March 30th, participation was required at least once every two weeks.
 Starting Tuesday March 31st, participation is required at least once every week.